secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Training

-Please follow the step to train the model.
+To training the model, do the following steps:

 #### 1. Setting arguments through parameters.yaml file.
 <p float="center">